 Commencement Speaker Robert Lewis: “Influence others to greatness and lead with your soul”

-During the ceremony—in which 456 Bachelor of Arts degrees; 144 graduate studies degrees (Master of Arts and Master of Business Administration) and certificates; and 35 Continuing and Career Education degrees (Bachelor of Arts, Bachelor of Business Administration, Bachelor of Science, and associates) were awarded—Francesco C. Cesareo, Ph.D., president of Assumption College, urged graduates to continue to be mindful of the mission of the College as they go forth to use their gifts and talents to better the world.
+During the ceremony—in which 456 Bachelor of Arts degrees; 144 graduate studies degrees (Master of Arts and Master of Business Administration) and certificates; and 35 Continuing and Career Education degrees (Bachelor of Arts, Bachelor of Business Administration, Bachelor of Science, and associates) were awarded—Francesco C. Cesareo, Ph.D., president of Assumption, urged graduates to continue to be mindful of the mission of the institution as they go forth to use their gifts and talents to better the world.